Tsukiyonocm/Math_program/README.md

 Test Version Update Journal
 ------------
+0.06 - Large Update overall.
+I added in the intial selection screen to choose the type of math you wish to do.
+Though as of now, only the addition is working.
+Once the selection is made, I also added in the functionality to choose your difficulty level as well which can range from numbers maxing at 9 up to 9999.
+All this required a fair bit of remastering of the various functions and what they set out to accomplish which I will update the definitions for those at a later time.
+I will need to research how to work these button variables I believe a bit, as of now, the difficulty is handled through 4 seperate functions that all do largely the same basic things, I imagine there is an easier way to do this, or at least a more efficient way to do it.
+For now though, my code works and I can revamp it later on.

 0.05 - The basic framework seems to be almost setup now.
 I have it generating multiple problems, it tells you if the answer is wrong, it will also yell at you if you try typing something that is not a number.
 Overall I think this is pretty good setup so far.
 In this particular update I got the button added to generate another problem, I updated the message asking if you wanted to do another problem, also changed display so the correct buttons are displayed depending on the process we are doing.
 Also added in a basic number check system to make sure we are not typing letters in for a number problem.

 0.04 - I have the basic framework for a single problem largely set up now.
 I got it working where the problem is displayed, I can choose an answer and I get feedback on if question is correct or not.
 If its correct, the Check Answer button disappears and is replaced by a confirmation message.
 If its wrong, the button remains and a message pops up telling you that it was incorrect.
 I did also have to not have my functions in a seperate file for now as it was getting to hard to figure out how to get things working.
 So I will table this and fix this in the future once its more secure and running.